Dynamical magnetic susceptibility of non-collinear magnets: A novel KKR-based ab initio scheme and its application: Implementation

 where $g_{LL'}^{mn}(z)$ is the reference Green's function.
 This allows to write down the KKR Green's function as

-Einstein sum convention is used in equations \ref{eq:bsc} and \ref{eq:green}.
+Einstein sum convention is used in equations \eqref{eq:bsc} and \eqref{eq:green}.
 The KKR approach yields an all-electron picture of the Kohn-Sham system with the core states and atomic potentials found self-consistently.
-We assume the system to feature the discrete translational symmetry including the magnetization orientation as well and, thus, we do not deploy the generalized Bloch theorem for incommensurate spirals in the sense of Sandratskii \cite{Sandratskii1991}.
+We assume the system to feature the discrete translational symmetry including the magnetization orientation, thus, we do not have to deploy the generalized Bloch theorem for incommensurate spirals in the spirit of Sandratskii \cite{Sandratskii1991}.

 Our KKR scheme is capable of describing full scattering potentials, i.e., of arbitrary non-spherical shape, including varying the direction of magnetization within an atomic cell (intra-atomic NCity) \cite{Papanikolaou2002}.
 To this end, the shape functions \cite{Zeller1987} are used to define the Wigner-Seitz polyhedra \cite{Stefanou1990} both when computing the magnetization and charge densities as well as when evaluating the overlap integrals in the susceptibility Dyson equation \eqref{eq:susceptibilityDysonEquation}.
 However, the closed lattice structure of the systems under consideration allows to resort to the atomic sphere or full-charge density approximation.
 Furthermore, we observe that the intra-atomic NCity in the systems under consideration in this work is practically negligible \cite{Sharma2007} and, thus, assume that the magnetization points along a certain common direction within the given atomic polyhedron $s$ defined by the angles $\vartheta_{s}$ and $\varphi_{s}$.